ChangeWindows/Content/desktop/99999.md

 - In All apps, the numbered apps are now listed under "#" instead of "0-9"
 - "Recently added" can now show up to 3 apps instead of just one
 - All Apps is now full screen in tablet mode
-- The left rail now only consists out of icons that can be expanded with the hamburger button
+- The left rail now only consists of icons that can be expanded with the hamburger button
 - You can now sync notifications between desktop and Mobile (as long as Mobile is on build 14352+)
 - The Action Center icon has been moved to the right hand side of the clock
 - The Action Center icon now shows the number of new notifications and logos of the apps that have triggered them